5204

 These figures may appear startling, but they reflect the reality of data breaches today.

-A data breach takes place when an unauthorized person gains access to sensitive or private information.
+A data breach takes place when an unauthorised person gains access to sensitive or private information.
 This may include personal information such as names, addresses, credit card numbers, or login credentials.
 In simple words, a breach is any incident in which data is accessed, stolen, or exposed without permission.

 In this blog, we’ll explore the impacts of data breaches and discuss the steps to reduce the cost and damage caused by data breaches.